 - Consider how large an improvement is.
 Does it save seconds, or just frames?

 Being fair on optimization is an acquired skill.
-Feel free to ask for a second opinion if you're unsure, whether it's from other Judges or even from the community.
+Feel free to ask for a second opinion if you're unsure, whether it's from other Judges or from the community as a whole.

 Use a full range of experiences